ng-apimock/core/docs/mocks.md

-A mock in [@ng-apimock/core](https://github.com/ng-apimock/core) is represented in a json file that follows the request / response principle.
+A mock in [@ng-apimock/core](https://github.com/ng-apimock/core) is represented in a json/js file that follows the request / response principle.

 ## Writing a mock file
 Mocks in [@ng-apimock/core](https://github.com/ng-apimock/core) are written in json or javascript.